GumptiousGeckos/Git-Agora/README.md

 # git-agora.io

-> Git-agora.io is a platform for users to be able to easily share and find open sourced Github projects.
+> Git-agora.io is a platform for users to be able to easily share and find open-source Github projects.
 The application integrates with Github's webhook API feature to actively distribute idea points to its creators and development points for its contributors.

 ## Team